 When it starts, close the choke slowly and take over with the throttle to keep RPM constant.
 If it does not start it is probably flooded: close the choke, open the throttle and start again.
 Close the throttle when it fires.
 If it still does not start you might have used not enough choke.

-When the engine starts, keep it running at 2000 RPM as this keeps the gearbox loaded and avoids damage.
+When the engine starts, keep it running at 2000 RPM as this keeps the gearbox loaded and avoids damage to the teeth.
 Do not gas it like a car.
 Warm for the first two minutes up at 2000 RPM, this way the oil slowly warms up and is distributed through the engine.
 After two minutes increase RPM to 2500 and continue warm up.
 The engine is ready for taxi and run up checks when the oil reaches a minimum of 50 °C. Normal oil operating temperature is between 75 °C and 110 °C. Make sure that the oil reaches this temperature to boil off any condensation that might have accumulated, at least once every flying day.
-This will keep oxidation out of the engine.
+This will keep moisture, causing oxidation, out of the engine.

 All of this is done while keeping an eye on oil temperatures and pressures.
-If all checks are done reduce RPM to check stable idle (at least 1400 RPM) then return to 2500 - 2700 RPM.
+If all checks are done reduce RPM to check stable idle (at least 1400 RPM) then return to around 2500 - 2700 RPM.
 Keep an eye on the voltage, it should remain above 13 V, this way you know the regulator is working properly.

 The Rotax engines capable of producing sufficient power at altitude are the turbocharged 914 and the 915iS, keeping their continuous power of 100/125 hp up to 15000/23000 ft (the 115/135 hp is only available at 5800 RPM for a maximum of five minutes at a time).
 All other types experience a loss in power with altitude.
 It's a sort of automatic throttle reduction and it reduces at about 1" manifold pressure every 1000 ft of altitude gain.